cupokyle/lighthouse-summer-playground/README.md

 ## 7. Push your changes up to the remote repository

-`git push`
+`git push -u origin <your-branch-name>`

+eg: _git push -u origin your-branch-name_

 ##### (I'm still not 100% sure on these instructions.
 I am new to GitHub which is part of why I'm running this drill for myself.)

-_you may have to set the upstream to the remote repository still.
-I can help with this.
-Just let me know, and then I can adjust these instructions_

-## 8. Now your brnach should be updated on GitHub!
+## 8. Now your branch should be updated on GitHub!
 You can check out this original repository in the browser and make a Pull Request, at which point I will be able to accept the request and implement the changes to the master branch.

 ### The website is meant to be a mushy, messy, pile of whatever... so don't worry if you accidentally break things, make it weird, completely destroy the website.